crazycapivara/imapy/README.md

 # imapy
 Imapy is a python imap package on top of imaplib with the intention to keep things simple but flexible.
-Therefor, searching, fetching and parsing messages as well as dealing with mailbox stuff got a simplified API but by default messages are only parsed in a minimal way.
-They are returned as (simple) `email.message.Message` objects created by the python standard email module in the form of a `generator`.
+Therefor, dealing with imap stuff and parsing messages got a simplified API but by default messages are only parsed in a minimal way.
+They are returned as `email.message.Message` objects created by the python standard email module in the form of a `generator`.
 ```Python
 >>> uids, msgs = mbox["INBOX"](UNSEEN)
 >>> len(uids)